WENZHUOLIANG/Typescript-Book/README.md

 # Typescript Guide

 This book is going to focus each Typescript topic and its use case
+* Basic Syntax
+* Decorator